 - provided that the applicant meets all other applicable conditions and requirements for temporary (visitor) registration.

 The application fee covers application processing as well as registration for the two 15 day periods or 30 non-consecutive days in the case of the special circumstance outlined above

 Applicant Processing Time: Applicants must apply at least 30 days prior to their anticipated start date in order to ensure sufficient time to process their application.

 Permissable Titles: A temporary (visitor) registrant may only use the titles “visiting psychologist” and “registered visiting psychologist”, and must not use any abbreviations of those titles.

-The following items are required in order to process a request for temporary (visitor) registration.
+Please note that the following items are required in order to process a request for temporary (visitor) registration: